standard-schema/standard-schema/packages/spec/README.md

 ## The Interface

-The `StandardSchema` interface defines one properties that a schema library must implement to be compatible.
+The `StandardSchema` interface is a set of validation-related properties that must be defined under a key called `~standard`.

 ```ts
 /**